SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 #### Create an Ingress

-The next step is to create an Ingress resource that references our web app (ie: Rocket.Chat).
+The next step is to create an Ingress resource that references our web app (i.e.: Rocket.Chat).
 It will also use the Issuer we just created to handle the TLS certificate issuance.

-Create a new yaml file called `rocket-ingress.yaml`:
+Create a new YAML file called `rocket-ingress.yaml`:

 ```
 nano rocket-ingress.yaml
 ```

-Paste in the following ensuring that you substitute both instances of `chat.domain.com` with your actual domain/sub-domain:
+Paste in the following ensuring that you substitute both instances of `chat.domain.com` with your actual domain/subdomain:

 ```yaml
 apiVersion: networking.k8s.io/v1